 I wonder why Autism Speaks has not spoken to his son instead.
 They are going to claim that he is too “impacted” by autism to communicate like they always do.
 They would claim that his father speaks for him, is his voice, like they always do.
 But what quoting non-autistic people talking about autistic people really means is that the voices of actually autistic people do not count.
 They are not useful to Autism Speaks so they use whatever IS useful for them.

 For many, autism is a whole-body disorder: One-third of people with autism also have a seizure disorder, half suffer serious digestive complications, 49 percent wander, and more than 30 percent are non-verbal.
 Since 2005, the prevalence of autism has doubled, and there are now an estimated 3.5 million people in the United States, and 70 million in the world, living with autism.

 True.
 Except for the part about the prevalence which I highly doubt.
 Yes, the raising numbers for the diagnosed cases of autism are correct.
 But that does not mean there actually are more cases.
 It just means more cases are being diagnosed.

 This may simply originate in better and earlier screening and testing methods.
-I have been autistic for 30 years.
+I have been autistic for over 30 years.
 I only got my diagnosis when I was 24 years old.
-I am one hundred percent certain had I been born twenty years later I would have gotten my diagnosis at 3 to 5 years old.
+I am one hundred percent certain had I been born twenty years later I would have gotten my diagnosis at 5 years old.